Aryan7170/Apay/README.md

 # CryptoSplit - Decentralized Bill Splitter

+> Split bills with friends using Web3.
+Trustless.
+Transparent.
+Simple.

 A fully decentralized Web3 application for splitting bills with friends using cryptocurrency.

 ## 🚀 Features